How To Make A Career Change: Finding Your Way To A New Life Path

 - More freedom to make choices

 Look hard at where you are now and where you want to go next.
 Find the reasons that resonate most with you.
-Now that you know what you want, it's time to decide on a specific career path.
+Jot those down.
+Now that you’re getting a better idea of what you want, it's time to decide on a specific career path.

 Take your time deciding what career you want next.
-It may take a lot of effort to prepare yourself for your new career and it will require commitment to get started once you're ready.
-If you're unemployed, you may need to accept a temporary job to tide you over as you explore your options.
-That's okay.
-It won't be forever.
-Spend the time to find your ideal career before plunging in headfirst.
+It may take a lot of effort to prepare yourself for your new career.
+It will require commitment to get started once you're ready.
+If you're unemployed, you may need to accept a temporary job to help you transition to your new career or job.
+You can spend that buffer time trying to find your ideal career before plunging in headfirst.

 If you're not sure where your skills and talents lie, an aptitude test may be a good idea.
 However, you don't have to be ruled by the results of the test.
 It's just to give you an idea of what you're best at and offer some suggestions about what kind of job you might be naturally suited to do.
 Remember that you can develop the skills you already have or add new ones before you begin.

 Talking to a counselor can be very helpful at this point of the process, especially if you're unclear about who you are, what you want, or what it will take to make this career change.
-Consider all the information you've gathered about yourself and the workforce, and decide what you want to do next.
-These are questions you must decide for yourself, but having an objective therapist to guide you as you sort them out can be very beneficial.
+Consider all the information you've gathered about yourself and the workforce to decide what you want to do next.
+These are questions you must decide for yourself but having an objective therapist to guide you as you sort them out can be very beneficial.

-Now that you've decided, it's time to get started with the preparations.
-You may need to go back to school, attend seminars, get certifications, as well as develop the skills and talents you already have.
+Now that you've zeroing in on your next career path, it's time to get started with the preparations.
+You may need to go back to school, attend seminars, get certifications, or develop the skills and talents you already have.
 With the decision made, don't lose your momentum and motivation.
-No matter how old or young you are, don't delay your dream.
+No matter how old or young you are, your dream can begin today.